mathjax/MathJax-docs/web/start.rst

 1. Include a MathJax configuration in your page (this may be optional in some cases).

-2. Link to MathJax in the web pages that are to include mathematics.
+2. Link to the CDN copy of MathJax in the web pages that are to include mathematics.

 3. Put mathematics into your web pages so that MathJax can display it.